TowardsZonalCentralization/ConvIO/README.md

 ## Overview

-**CONVIO** (Computational Optimization for Vehicle I/O) is a specialized engineering tool designed to streamline and optimize the complex process of automotive wiring harness design.
+**CONVIO** (Convergence OfI/O) is a specialized engineering tool designed to streamline and optimize the complex process of automotive wiring harness design.
 By leveraging advanced computational methods, CONVIO provides a robust platform for engineers to design, analyze, and refine wiring layouts with greater efficiency and precision.

 The increasing complexity of modern vehicles, driven by advanced driver-assistance systems (ADAS), infotainment, and vehicle connectivity, has led to a proportional increase in the complexity of the automotive wiring harness.
 Traditional wiring architectures, which connect each component directly to a central computer, are becoming untenable due to weight, cost, and manufacturing challenges.
 The Zonal Electrical/Electronic (EE) Architecture with I/O Extender concept paradigm addresses these issues by decentralizing intelligence and I/O management into regional zones.